BaoCodeLab/SweepCluster/README.md

     -vcf VCF              The vcf file.
     -cluster CLUSTER      The output file of clustering result.
     -snp   SNP            The output file of snps after clustering.
-    -anno ANNO            Tab-delimited file containing the annotations for the SNPs.
+    -anno ANNO            Tab-delimited file containing the annotation of the SNPs.
     -operon OPERON        Tab-delimited file defining the gene operons.
-    -recomb_lg RECOMB_LG  The estimated average recombination tract length for the genome.
+    -sweep_lg SWEEP_LG    The estimated average sweep length in the genome.
     -scan_loop SCAN_LOOP  The number of iterations the program will perform for merging clusters.
 Default value is set to 100.
     -min_num MIN_NUM      Minimum number of SNPs per cluster.
 Default value is set to 2.
     -max_dist MAX_DIST    Maximum inter-SNP distances allowed within a cluster.

 ####   The SNP annotation file should contain four columns, i.e., SNP locations, SNP coding types, Gene name, and Gene ID.
 SNP coding types include: “CDS_synon” for synonymous SNPs; “CDS_nonSynon” for non-synonymous SNPs; “pseudo-gene” for SNPs in pseudogene; “inter-gene” for inter-genic SNPs.
 Among the four types, non-synonymous SNPs should be defined as “CDS_nonSynon” because the keyword “CDS_nonSynon” will be used in SNP clustering.
 Other types could be defined as what you like.
 Gene name and Gene ID could be blank if the SNP is inter-genic; or alternatively, could be defined specifically, such as gene1-gene2, indicating the location of the SNP in the inter-genic region between gene1 and gene2.
 An example looks like below:
        260680    CDS_nonSynon    oppC   gene241